webjib/xiaomi_vacuum/README.md

 To use single room cleaning features (marked with <sup>1</sup> ), you need to create a schedule in `MiHome` app, which you can disable (but do not remove).
 Select the rooms you want to be displayed in HA.
 Do not choose `All` when creating the cleaning schedule.
 Select rooms one by one, and afterwards this integration can get a list of your rooms.
+If you have multiple maps create a schedule for each map.
+Afterwards you can also switch between the maps using this integration's `select_map` service

 ### Example of cleaning schedule: